seeq12/seeq-clustering/README.md

 If you run into an error in installation of `hdbscan` see [note](#errors-in-hdbscan-ext-calc-install)

 6. In Seeq Workbench retrieve the checksum of the newly created Clustering.py external calc call.
-Wait a few moments for it to update, you should see the external-calc script show up:
+Wait a few moments for it to update, you should see the external-calc script show up (it will be called `Clustering.py:NUMERIC:<your_unique_checksum>`:

 <p align="center">
   <img src="./seeq/addons/clustering/images/checksum_from_dropdown.png" width="350" title="checksum location">